 If you have elected to make deferrals to the Supplemental Savings & Investment Plan for the upcoming Plan year, you cannot make traditional after-tax contributions and you cannot change your before-tax and/or Roth 401(k) contribution rate or waive or change your catch-up and/or Roth catch-up contribution election in the Marsh & McLennan Companies 401(k) Savings & Investment Plan.
-You can make changes to your elections under both the Marsh & McLennan Companies 401(k) Savings & Investment Plan for the following Plan year during the next Supplemental Savings & Investment Plan Annual Enrollment period.
+You can make changes to your elections under both the Marsh & McLennan Companies 401(k) Savings & Investment Plan and the Supplemental Savings & Investment Plan for the following Plan year during the next Supplemental Savings & Investment Plan Annual Enrollment period.